Last updated on November 5th, 2023 at 09:47 am

 Bristol is also accessible by train if you are travelling within the UK, so I think it’s a better option than to travel by plane.
 It is more sustainable to travel by train than by bus, but you also save yourself the hassle of going through customs and so on.

-You also get to see some gorgeous scenery of the British countryside, a total win!
+You also get to see some gorgeous scenery in the British countryside, which is a total win!

 Bristol By Bus

-If the cost of the train doesn’t fit your budget, you can always take the bus; you can find cheap tickets for like £6 one way coming from London, which is a steal knowing that a train ride can easily reach the £100.
+If the train’s cost doesn’t fit your budget, you can always take the bus; you can find cheap tickets for about £ 6 one-way coming from London, which is a steal considering that a train ride can easily reach £100.
 The downside of the bus is that it takes slightly longer than the train, but nothing dramatic.

 It’s a good option if you’re on a budget.
-I almost always travel by bus whenever I do London/Bristol.
+I almost always travel by bus to London/Bristol.

 Also, if you’re staying in the city for a couple of days, you might want to consider taking a day trip, and I have the list of the best day trips from Bristol!

-This concludes my Bristol one-day itinerary!
+This concludes my one day in Bristol itinerary!
 I told you at the beginning that Bristol was home to Banksy, but did you know it was also the birthplace of Wallace and

-You may notice that I did not include Stokes Croft in my day trip itinerary even though it’s one of the most famous areas to spot graffiti (breakdancer Jesus, anyone?), as I’m not quite a fan of the area.
+You may notice that I did not include Stokes Croft in my day trip itinerary even though it’s one of the most famous areas where graffiti is spotted (you may have seen photos of the breakdancing Jesus online), as I’m not quite a fan of the area.
 Besides, you can find some great street art everywhere!
 Don’t get me wrong, there are some fantastic street art and some hipsterish spots, but I think there are many more exciting spots to see in the city if you only have one day to visit.

 I hope you have a wonderful day trip to Bristol and fall in love with this city as I did!
 And if you’ve already been, let me know your favourite sport or activity!

-Hey, I am looking for more cool day trips to take in the South West of the UK; how about you check out my one-day trip to Cardiff?
+Hey, I’m looking for more cool day trips in the southwest of the UK.
+How about you check out my one-day trip to Cardiff?
 Or what to do in Bath in one day?

 Also, follow me on Instagram to check out my travel adventures around Europe and more lifestyle content @cpt_lyne!